How to Increase DNF Speed on Rocky Linux 9/8

 Caution Against Excessive Parallel Downloads

-Configure Fastest Mirror on Rocky Linux 9 or 8
+Configure Fastest Mirror

-Enabling Fastest Mirror Feature
+Enabling the Fastest Mirror Feature

 To complement parallel downloads, activating the fastest mirror option in DNF significantly enhances download speed.
 This feature enables DNF to automatically select the fastest available mirror for downloading packages, optimizing download efficiency.